Gripsou/ascii_obfuscation/documentation/blog/coding_style.md

 RETURN statement
 ----------------

-A return statement should never be hidden into a Macro <br>
+A return statement should never be hidden into a Macro
-=> it fucks up your mind if you read the code and can't see explicitly all exit points of a function.

 ```c
 #define DEVICE_CHECK( device, index ) 						\